Gokumusprime/Economy-Toxicity/README.md

 bun dev
 ```

+Database Setup:
+Make sure to create your own mongoDB database using the data.json file at the route to populate your initial data.
+Once that is done, make sure you update the .env.local file and set the MONGODB_URI global variable to your own mongoDB link.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.